datajoint/element-calcium-imaging/README.md

 ## Installation instructions

 ### Step 1 - Clone this repository

-+ It is recommended to fork this repository and install a clone of your fork.

 + Launch a new terminal and change directory to where you want to clone the repository
     ```